pravatbhusal/chrome-extension-notes/README.md

 Configuration file that defines the name, description, structure, behavior, and settings of the chrome extension.

 Read more in the Google dev docs: https://developer.chrome.com/docs/extensions/reference/manifest

+### Loading Extension for Development
+Visit the chrome://extensions/ page and click "Load unpakced" then open the folder with the manifest.json file.
+If you want to reload the extension after making changes, you can click the refresh button on the extension.